 Other income (expense) consists primarily of interest income earned on cash and cash equivalents, interest expense on convertible notes and on amounts outstanding under our credit facilities, and debt extinguishments.
-We anticipate that our interest expense will increase in the future in connection with our term loans outstanding with Silicon Valley Bank.

 Critical Accounting Policies and Significant Judgments and Estimates

 Our management's discussion and analysis of our financial condition and results of operations are based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, and expenses and the disclosure of contingent assets and liabilities in our financial statements.
 On an ongoing basis, we evaluate our estimates and judgments, including those related to accrued expenses and stock-based compensation.
 We base our estimates on historical experience, known trends and events, and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.